Lioresal Tablets (Baclofen)

 Frequently Asked Questions

-Yes, weight gain is listed as a common side effect of Lioresal.
+Weight gain is a possible side effect of Lioresal.

 Important Disclaimer